IlyushaZ/not-back-contest/README.md

 -redisUser string
    	Redis user.
 -salesCount int
-   	Number of sales to generate. (default 1)
+   	Number of sales to generate (only for items-generator). (default 1)
 ```

 ## Project structure